mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/minio/index.md

 <p class="message--warning"><strong>WARNING: </strong>Expanding an existing server pool is not supported.
 The cluster can only by expanded by adding additional server pools.</p>

-To update an existing deployment of Kaptain, edit the `ConfigMap` with the custom configuration (if it was provided duringthe installation) or the defaul one
+To update an existing deployment of Kaptain, edit the `ConfigMap` with the custom configuration (if it was provided during the installation) or the default one

 ```bash
 kubectl edit configmap -n <WORKSPACE_NAMESPACE> <name of the ConfigMap, e.g. kaptain-overrides or kaptain-2.0.0-defaults>